Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-86-into-the-fold.md

 "Ferd is a good man," Vemik agreed with a nod.

-*"Very* good," Singer added wickedly, then trilled when Vemik gave her a tail-swat of his own.
+"*Very* good," Singer added wickedly, then trilled when Vemik gave her a tail-swat of his own.
 Alex gawped at her, going a little red.

 "Y’get used to ‘em," Jooyun promised.
 "Anyway.
 I kinda wanna go dance with the girls, so I’m just gonna leave you three get acquainted, *yijao?* Have fun!"